yast/yast-storage-ng/doc/partitioner_ui/ideas/overview.md

    │Size: 500.00 GiB - RAID1 [Used Devices]          │
    │The device is empty                              │ │                                                 │
-   │ - Create a file system directly in the RAID     │ │   [Format/mount]                                │
+   │ - Create a file system directly on the RAID     │ │   [Format/mount]                                │
    │                                                 │
    │ - Partition the RAID                            │